1996 United States House of Representatives elections in Texas: Overview

-Congressional Districts

 District 1

 Incumbent Democrat Jim Chapman opted to retire rather than run for re-election.

 District 2

 Incumbent Democrat Charlie Wilson opted to retire rather than run for re-election.

 District 3

 Incumbent Republican Sam Johnson ran for re-election.
 The 3rd district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 District 4

 Incumbent Democrat Ralph Hall ran for re-election.

 District 5

 Incumbent Democrat John Wiley Bryant retired to run for U.S. Senator.
 The 5th district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.

 District 6

 Incumbent Republican Joe Barton ran for re-election.
 The 6th district was among thirteen districts holding a special election on November 5, the same day as the general election.
 The race pitted all certified candidates against one another in each district, regardless of party.